inklu/GPDB/README.md

 1) define your own number of docker segment services with own data volume

 # Using gpfdist
 gpfdist is started on each host on port 8081.
-Files must be placed in ./staging directory which is attach to each host as docker volume
+Files must be placed in ./staging directory which is attach to each host as docker volume.

 Example of typing LOCATION ('gpfdist://mdw:8081/*.txt')